mysociety/fixmystreet/customising/fms_and_mapit.md

 boundary data: just draw a close polygon around the coast).
 You only need to be as accurate as your FixMyStreet requires.

-If you want to run your own MapIt, set the `MAPIT_URL` to the URL of your custom installation, and list the `MAPIT_TYPES` that match the types you entered when you added your own areas, for example, `[ 'ABC', 'XYZ ]`.
+If you want to run your own MapIt, in the `conf/general.yml` file you must set the `MAPIT_URL` to the URL of your custom installation, and list the `MAPIT_TYPES` that match the types you entered when you added your own areas, for example, `[ 'ABC', 'XYZ ]`.

 ## Some notes